lsc-psd/modelib-classification/README.md

 **_Upcoming features_: In the next few days, you will be able to:**
  * Local installation / pip installation

-**Pre-trained model will update ASAP, we're seeking for proper cloud storage now.**
+**Pre-trained model will be readied ASAP, we're seeking for proper cloud storage now.**
  * Load pre-trained weights for models
  * Finetune models on your own dataset